some very cobbled-together takeaways from a philosophy festival

 psychoanalysis is based on a mere hypothesis

 Freud never actually rejected the scientific method, despite the fact that many people consider psychoanalysis to be a "soft science" of lesser merit than the practical and/or tangible sciences.
 In fact, he used it as a framework for psychoanalysis, necessary because of the gaps in the data of consciousness.
-The purpose is to understand the unconscious, not experience, and thus psychoanalysis can only be approached indirectly through manifestations, like slips of the tongue, also known as Freudian slips.
+The purpose is to understand, not experience, the unconscious and thus psychoanalysis can only be approached indirectly through manifestations, like slips of the tongue, also known as Freudian slips.

 psychoanalysis relies on the agency of speech